On Isodual Cyclic Codes over Finite Fields and Finite Chain Rings: Monomial Equivalence: Preliminaries

-Recall that a block code $C$ of length $n$ is called a linear code over a finite fields $\F_q$ if it is subspace of $\F_q^{n}$.
-If the alphabet is a ring $R$, then a linear code of length $n$ is a submodule of $R^n$.
-A linear code $C$ over $\mathcal{A}$ is said to be cyclic if it satisfies
+A code $C$ of length $n$ is called a linear code over a finite chain ring $R$ if it is a submodule of $R^n$.
+Here, all codes are assumed to be linear.
+A code $C$ is said to be cyclic if